thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/elements-inline/README.md

     <li><em>2</em> cups sifted flour</li>
     ```

-1. Mark your work as complete.
+1. Once you have marked up the document, mark your work as complete.

 ## Bonus

-1. Add a link in index.html to `myrecipes.html` if you created it

 1. Add images for the other recipes.
 Display them smaller at the top of the page and wrap an anchor tag, to href to the recipe below.